Even as a seasoned traveller it’s never too late to learn valuable travel lessons as a recent trip to Japan demonstrated

 It became clear that there was a good chance that my return flight could be cancelled at short notice and that alternative options would be severely limited.
 In all likelihood, I would need to make a quick decision and be in a position to make a speedy getaway.

 Flexibility is key and goes hand in hand with having a backup plan.
-Against a backdrop of momentous global events like this, you cannot afford the luxury of being wedded to the original plan.
+Against a backdrop of momentous global events like this pandemic, you cannot afford the luxury of being wedded to the original plan.

 I wasn’t going to get stung twice.